I am a Senior Lecturer in Law. My main areas of expertise are data protection law and policy, and law and emerging

 In February 2013 I was pleased to receive The Dickson Poon School of Law Prize for Best Student on the LLM in Regulation and Technology at King’s College, University of London.

 I have also previously worked for a private surveillance and investigations company, and I have been Deputy Editor of CLSR since January 2019.

 My research primarily focuses on the development of data protection law and policy, both nationally and internationally, and I am widely published in this field.

 My PhD thesis examined data handling and disclosure practices of public sector organisations and how, given the limits of anonymisation techniques, these may represent a risk to individual privacy and data protection.

 I am also interested in IT law, media law, freedom of information, data governance, and the interplay between law and emerging technologies more generally.

-I am Module Coordinator for and teach on Criminal Law, as well as Data Protection Law & Policy, at both undergraduate and postgraduate levels.
+I am module coordinator for Data Protection Law & Policy, at both undergraduate and postgraduate levels.
 I have also previously taught Criminal Law, Public Law, EU Law, and Medical Law.

 I welcome applications for PhD supervision on topics related to data protection law and policy.